Barakaa5/LearnPal-AI/README.md

 - **Authentication**: Secure login and signup functionality to personalize your learning journey.
 - **Material Curation**: Upon choosing a subject, users receive a comprehensive list of learning materials across different formats to study.
 - **Personal Program**: An option to bookmark and organize materials you find beneficial, creating a tailored learning program.
+- **Recommendations for New Subjects**: Offers generic recommendations to inspire users about various subjects to learn.
+This feature aims to spark curiosity and help users discover new areas of interest.

 ### Upcoming Features
 - **Recommendations**: Intelligent suggestions for new subjects to explore based on your interests and learning history.